SmarterMaterials/UGA-Cover/README.md

 ## How it works:
 - The file "manuscrit.tex" (Manuscript file) is the base document.
-- The directors, reviewers and jury names can be edited in the "manuscrit.tex" file as well as author name, thesis title and date of defense
+- The directors, reviewers and jury names can be edited in the "manuscrit.tex" file as well as author name, thesis title and date of defense.
-- The PhD specialty, the lab, the doctoral school can be modified within the "meta-donnees.sty" file around line 30.
+- The PhD specialty, lab and doctoral school can be modified within the "meta-donnees.sty" file around line 30.

 ## Create the pdf
 The easiest way to use LaTeX is [Overleaf](https://www.overleaf.com).